Digital-Human-X/Digital-Human-X.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-Digital-Human-X was born out of the Challenge Cup and was developed by [Dr. Zhou Yingjie](https://github.com/zyj-2000).
-Here we will introduce the subsequent progress and will recruit interested friends to join the subsequent development from time to time.
-Please pay attention!
+Digital-Human-X was born out of the Challenge Cup, and was developed by [Dr. Zhou Yingjie](https://github.com/zyj-2000) under the guidance of [Professor Zhang Lin](https://faculty-cumt-edu-cn-s.webvpn.cumt.edu.cn:8118/ZL123456789101112131415161718/zh_CN/index.htm) and [Associate Professor Liu Hui](https://faculty.cumt.edu.cn/LH12345678910111213/zh_CN/index.htm).
+We will introduce the follow-up progress here, and we will recruit interested friends to join the follow-up development from time to time, so stay tuned!

 News
 ======